AJ0596/ANALYTICS-ENGINEER-AWS-Tech-Alliance/marketing-analysis/README.md

 - Make **data-driven decisions** on where to allocate future budget
 - Realign GTM efforts for higher return on investment

+*NOTE:*

+**Visualizations were created in Amazon QuickSight to display closed deals, lead distribution, and conversion trends by channel.
+Visuals are not included here due to dashboard access being within a closed AWS environment.**

 ---

 # Tools & Technologies Used